Audi Sport GmbH: Audi R8 LMS GT3

 Audi Sport began to sell customers a 580hp GT3 variant of the R8.
 The model enjoyed great success until it was discontinued in 2024, while Audi Sport promised support for the model through 2030 the number of active R8s in GT3 series dwindled as Audi Sports logistical support, formerly one of the best in the scene suffered dramatically due to changes in company philosophy regarding electrification.
 R8s disappeared from the US racing scene in the early 2020s and soon numbers dwindled in Europe and Asia as well.
 Despite this the R8 won the pole position in the 2025 Nurburgring 24h.

 The R8 V10 engine is almost completely unchanged from the street variant and over 50% of the parts of the vehicle as a whole are shared with the road model.
-By contrast the B8.5 RS5 shares only the hood, doors and roof with the Audi S4 and A4 its based off of demonstrating the racing DNA present in the Audi Sport models.
+By contrast the B8.5 RS5 shares only the hood, doors and roof with the Audi S4 and A4 its based on demonstrating the racing DNA present in the Audi Sport models.
 The R8 begins production in Neckarsulm and after all common parts are assembled they are loaded on to a flatbed and moved to a special AS facility 5 miles away for assembling the final motorsport touches such as roll cage and seats.
 Because the R8 V10 engines between street and race models are nearly 100% identical, customers could race an entire season and be brought to a facility for revision at a very reasonable price and likewise the street cars were built to the same standard meaning the R8 was more than capable of handling amateur track events.

 As of 2025, it is unknown if the R8 will return to GT3 racing, but a third generation featuring a high revving 4.0T V8 engine is possible but unconfirmed.